sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-2/index.md

 });
 ```

-For reference, if you were to inspect any page of the IdentityIQ UI using a utility like Google Chrome's developer tools, you could figure out where to potentially have JQuery inject your Snippet scripts
+For reference, if you were to inspect any page of the IdentityIQ UI using a utility like Google Chrome's developer tools, you could figure out where to potentially have JQuery inject your snippet scripts.

-The end result of this Snippet is shown here, the icon properly inserted before the other items in the navbar-right list:
+The end result of this snippet is shown here, with the icon properly inserted before the other items in the `navbar-right` list:

 ![Snippet](../img/snippet.png)